standroidbeta/standroidbeta.github.io/aboutme.md

 - I am new to Data Science
 - I am currently in school for Data Science
+- I am in the beautiful Upstate area of South Carolina but willing to work anywhere geographically.

 ### Why Data Science?